M

 But when I started creating projects, I realized what it was actually for.

 JavaScript doesn’t complain.
-It just runs your code — and then bam — it crashes, saying it can’t access the property of undefined.
+It just runs your code — and then bam — it crashes, saying it can’t access a property of undefined.

 And you definitely don’t want to push this type of code to production.